vishakha-jadhav-02/Projects/Project 4/README.md

+•	This project provides the chatting facility for communication
-This is java project using socket programming
+•	We use java socket programming to perform the text based chatting.
+•	This application is platform & architecture independent.